 It doesn’t include payment gateways or many other advanced features but these can be provided by WooCommerce plugins for a price.

-If you’re familiar with building a WooCommerce store and managing products, managing courses in Sensei LMS is very similar.
+If you’re familiar with building a WooCommerce store (one of the most popular ecommerce plugins) and managing products, managing online courses with this plugin is very similar.
 Simple to use, easy to populate but not the most advanced options in the world.

 Sensei LMS Features: